mariondss/Decentralization_Workshop3/Partie B/readme.md

 - **Statelessness**: Ensure the API is stateless to simplify scaling and enhance reliability.
 This is especially important since user authentication is not being implemented.

 #### Q3
-In order to implement the different routes, we create a database with mySQL.
+In order to implement the different routes, we create a database with mySQL that we name ecommerce.
+Then we create these 5 tables :

 ![image](https://github.com/mariondss/Decentralization_Workshop3/assets/114142047/fca011eb-bb2b-4ee0-9fee-f3bc047f568a)